• Skip to main content

 Last Updated on July 3, 2019 by Swagatam 8 Comments

-The post discusses a DTM based FM remote control circuit which can be used for controlling 4 individual appliances remotely by pressing four corresponding buttons on the DTMF transmitter handset.
+In this post I have explained a DTM based FM remote control circuit which can be used for controlling 4 individual appliances remotely by pressing four corresponding buttons on the DTMF transmitter handset.
 The idea was requested by Mr. Sunaabh Sarkar.

 Technical Specifications